TGIO/RNCryptorNative/README.md

 #### Benchmark:

 You might know that JNCryptor (Java port for RNCryptor) already exists.
-But there is a huge problem - perfomance.
+But there is a huge problem - performance.
 This is why RNCryptorNative is better solution.
 Screenshots of benchmarks:

 | <img src="screenshots/1.png" width="250"/> | <img src="screenshots/25.png" width="250"/> |